lqb2/forty-jekyll-theme/coaching.md

 			<h1>Coaching</h1>
 		</header>
 		<p>If you've made it here, you're just curious about how my coaching services work.
 That or you know you're interested and you just want details.
 Either way, enjoy poking around.
 This page is an experiment (built on 12 July 2017) so I fully expect some things to not make sense.
 Don't hesitate to ask questions!</p>
+		<p>P.S. — Thanks to Zach P. for asking for this info and prompting me to make this page.
+Also thanks to Brooke and Abe for adding fuel to the flame.</p>

 <hr class="major" />